EvansPlanMC/SurvivalCM/README.md

 2. Clone https://github.com/EvansPlanMC/SurvivalCM.git (Or click the open in dekstop button in the clone or download drop box) and make sure the folder containing everything is is set to be located inside yourworld/data/functions

 3. Whenever you want to update, open up github desktop and send a pull request to recieve all of the most recent Survival CM stuff.

+4. In your world, type /reload or restart the world. and type "/function survivalcm:setup" if it is your first time installing the auto update version of Survival CM.

+5. To test if this has worked, throw an iron ingot on top of a crafting table, the custom crafting table should appear!

 Changelog: